Mind Lab Pro® Ingredients

 Bacopa Monnieri 150 mg

-Full-spectrum extract, standardised for 24% bacosides, calibrated to supply 9 bioactives
+Full-spectrum extract, standardized for 24% bacosides, calibrated to supply 9 bioactives

 Brain Bioactivities: Bacopa’s active bacosides are antioxidants that enhance other brain antioxidants, including superoxide dismutase (SOD) and glutathione peroxidase (GPx).
 This synergistic antioxidant activity helps protect brain cells from the age-accelerating effects of free radicals.
 Bacosides also promote acetylcholine, GABA and serotonin – all brain chemicals tied to focused thinking, clear memory and healthy mood.